 This popular walk from the lovely village of Hawkshead to Lake Windermere takes 2-3 hours and is ideal on a sunny afternoon, the route is well sign-posted and ends at the ferry station.
 The views are out of this world and it a fantastic walk for beginners and families.

 Popular with families, this lovely walk takes 1-2 hours.
 You will travel through tranquil woodland, see picturesque waterfalls and experience superb views of the tarn.

-Perfect if you short for time this 2.5 miles long walk can be completed in a little over an hour.
+Perfect if your squeezed for time this 2.5 miles short walk can be completed in a little over an hour.
 You start from the Windermere Hotel and follow the route which winds its way to the summit through lush, meadows.
 When you emerge at the viewpoint the views of Windermere will take your breath away making it the perfect spot to watch the sun go down.

 This walk starts in the centre of Bowness-on-Windermere and climbs steeply above the village at the summit you will find a viewpoint with fabulous views across Windermere to Grizedale Forest.

 If you are wanting a relatively easy circular walk, School Knott is ideal.
 Starting on the A591, this route takes you across the railway line then up a grassy hillside with views of the Langdale Pikes and Lake Windermere.